Boao Forum for Asia: 2011

 Hu Jintao, the President of China and General Secretary of the Chinese Communist Party, attended the 2011 Annual Meeting from April 14 to 16.
 Other leaders in attendance included Dmitry Anatolyevich Medvedev, the President of Russia, Dilma Rousseff, the President of Brazil, and Jacob Zuma, the President of South Africa.
 The subject of the meeting was "Inclusive Development: Common Agenda and New Challenges."

-The Energy, Resources & Sustainable Development Conference for the organisation was held in Perth, Western Australia, Australia between the 11 and 12 July 2011.
+The Energy, Resources & Sustainable Development Conference for the organisation was held in Perth, Australia between the 11 and 12 July 2011.
 The conferences brought together business, industry and political leaders in the region to discuss energy and resource security, development and trade.
 Australian Foreign Minister Kevin Rudd stated China will invest US 1 trillion dollars abroad and Australia is in a good position to attract capital to develop new mines, infrastructure to service China's insatiable appetite for energy and resources.
 Rudd also indicated while Chinese capital is essential for Australia's economic future, China needs to do more in relaxing foreign investment rules for Australian companies such as restrictions on types of businesses, equity restrictions and branch or representative office caps.